 Crawford Central School District has continued to maintain its fiscal stability.
-While the Employer's Pension Contribution Rate will increase an additional 4% and with Medical Benefits continuing to increase 6-10% annually, Crawford Central with prudent conservative hiring practices, closure of an Elementary Building, and conservative fiscal accountability by the administration will continue to maintain educational programming for its nearly four thousand students.
+However, uncertainties exist due to a more than four month delay in establishing a State budget.
+While the Employer's Pension Contribution Rate is expected to increase an additional 3.5% and with Medical Benefits continuing to increase 6-10% annually, Crawford Central School District has immediate budget concerns in the near future.